Obsessive-Compulsive Disorder (OCD)

 What Is Obsessive-Compulsive Disorder (OCD)?

-Obsessive-Compulsive Disorder, or OCD, is a chronic mental health condition characterised by recurring, intrusive thoughts (obsessions) and repetitive behaviours or mental actions (compulsions).
+Obsessive-Compulsive Disorder, commonly called OCD, is a chronic mental health condition characterised by recurring, intrusive thoughts (obsessions) and repetitive behaviours or mental actions (compulsions).

-Usually, people are confused about how OCD manifests.
+Usually, common misrepresentations of OCD in media may confuse people.
 Does constantly washing your hands mean you have OCD?
 Or does thinking about one specific thought, like dying your hair orange, mean you have intrusive thoughts?
 It is all a bit confusing.

 Symptoms of OCD